f00d4tehg0dz/AuthScraper/README.md

 **TBD:**

-1. Pull up portfolio collection page, list all saved portfilios and use the selected one.
+1. Pull up portfolio collection page, list all saved portfolios and use the selected one.
 2. Kill the Yahoo popup when found so the screenshot is unobstructed.
+3. Allow passing in of Yahoo creds, using mine only as a backup

+##Tools, libs and technologies used
+###Puppeteer
+Chrome's headless browser.
+Also grabbing screenshots
+###Cheerio
+DOM parser to sort through page data
+###devenv
+Super simple tool to read sensitive data from .env file, keeping passwords and such out of the codebase.
+##MongoDB
+Used to save portfolio snapshot data, to be later retrieves by SQL on the dotnet end.
+For demo purposes, the MongoDB is stored offline at mLabs, but I think using any database here is probably overkill when all we need to do is store some JSON data.
+Still rethinking this...
+##tabletojson
+Convert a table from the DOM to JSON format.
+How easy was that?
+###babel
+Because ES6.
+###rimraf
+assists in removing dirs with -rf